moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries/index.md

 It also includes the methods and attributes of each class.

 ![Moose 9 version](https://img.shields.io/badge/Moose-9-%23aac9ff.svg){: .no-lightense }

+The easiest way to visualize a class hierarchy is to use the [*UML browser*]({{ site.baseurl }}/moose-wiki/Users/Moose%20IDE/browsers#uml-browser).

+It is also possible to script one UML visualisation of Roassal.

 ```st
 builder := RSUMLClassBuilder new.